Aramantos/MS2-The-Einstein-Riddle/README.md

 - Paragraph emerges from the galaxy centre with an introduction to the riddle
 - Header with the riddle title drops down onto the screen from above
-- Footer with contact and social links rises up from below
+- Footer with contact and social links rises from below
 - Social links that will open a new tab to the relevant page
 - When the "Good Luck!" button is pressed, the header and footer return off-screen and the introduction paragraph returns to the centre of the galaxy.
 The background zooms in to create the illusion of the user being sucked to the centre along with the paragraph.